Important information for accessing Medicare as a health professional.

-The Australian health care system includes a mixture of public and private sector health services.
+The health care system includes a mixture of public and private sector health services.

-The Australian Government's health funding includes 3 major national subsidy schemes:
+The Australian Government's health funding is made up of 3 major national subsidy schemes:

-- Australian Government Rebate on private health insurance
+- the Australian Government rebate on private health insurance

-Medicare and PBS cover eligible Australian residents and subsidise their payments for private medical services and a high proportion of prescription medicine.
+Medicare and the PBS cover eligible Australian residents and subsidise their payments for private medical services and most prescription medicine.

-Australian Government funding of the rebate on private health insurance supports people's choice to get and keep private health insurance.
+The Australian Government rebate on private health insurance helps people to choose and keep private health insurance.

 Medicare provides access to: